lukaszmadrzynski/Website-Update/content/pages/index.md

   type: Seo
   socialImage: /images/Logo Color No Text2.png
   metaTitle: Authentic Sustainable Adventures in Lijiang and Shangri-La
+  metaDescription: >-
+    Immerse yourself in the breathtaking landscapes and vibrant cultures of Lijiang and Shangri-La with Cloud Mountain Ecotours and Nature Education.
+    Explore hidden gems, support local communities, and experience authentic adventures in Northwest Yunnan.
 type: PageLayout
 isDraft: false
 ---